 Do you blame the boy for leaving the bike untouched till he left for his college outside Delhi?

-One day we were going out.
+One day as we were going out, the boys didn’t get in the car.
 “We will follow you,” the elder one said.

 “No bikes!” warned their father instantly alert.

 “Oh, perish the thought!
 How can I possibly take it out when we have to go outside the colony?” asked my first born, voice dripping sarcasm.

 It was completely lost on the L&M. “Then how do you intend ‘following’?”

 “We’ll walk with you.
 Just keep the windows rolled down so that we can chat,” he continued.

 “We’ll try to walk slowly to keep pace,” added the younger one, for good measure.